okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 # System Log events for rate limits

-The Okta [System Log](/docs/reference/api/system-log/) records system events related to your organization to provide an audit trail that you can use to understand platform activity and to diagnose problems.
-There are a few standard System Log events that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations.
+Okta offers three standard System Log event types that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations.

 * `system.operation.rate_limit.violation`<br>
 This event type is sent once per rate limiting period when a request is rejected for exceeding a rate limit.
 For example, if the rate limit that was exceeded has a reset period of one minute, then one event of this type is emitted during that period for the applicable scope.